redblade7/smtoomuch/README.md

 (6) There are 6499 fortunes (plus 101 offensive ones) in these files which, depending on the amount of fortunes you have installed, might make the likelihood of receiving a YKYWTMSMW fortune higher than you want.
 If you want to change this behavior, see the fortune man page about the "-e" option.

-(7) Slackware Linux users: Slackware will not automatically choose fortunes from these files unless you add "smtoomuch" to the end of the fortune command in /etc/profile.d/bsd-games-login-fortune.sh.
+(7) Slackware Linux users: Slackware will not automatically choose fortunes from these files unless you add "smtoomuch" (or "smtoomuch smtoomuch-o" if you also want to add the offensive fortunes) to the end of the fortune command in /etc/profile.d/bsd-games-login-fortune.sh.
 You may also want to use "fortune -e" (see note #6).
 You can also replace the whole line with "fortune all" or, if you don't mind seeing offensive fortunes, "fortune -a".

 (8) The fortunes are split into the main set and the "offensive" set.
 The following general guidelines qualify YKYWTMSMWs for the offensive set and have been moved there: